 Dr. Gray is a research scientist who studies aquatic ecosystem function and the effectiveness of habitat restoration projects.
 She develops and conducts ecological research with her colleagues to better understand how fisheries are supported by wetlands, what mechanisms are most important, and how to develop cutting-edge tools and experimental designs to determine ecosystem function and recovery trajectories.
 She received her Ph.D. working with Charles “Si” Simenstad and the Wetland Ecosystem Team at the University of Washington’s School of Aquatic and Fishery Sciences, and she also has a B.S. in Zoology from the University of Texas at Austin.
 Dr. Gray is also an artist who specializes in the ancient art of batik.

 Sandra works on special programs pertaining to visitor experiences, which include planning and development of new exhibits and other facility upgrades.
-She also serves as the lead for Grand Bay NERR communications and organizes, coordinates, plans, and schedules all administrative activities.
-She performs organizational, planning and time management skills that helps keep daily operations at the Reserve functioning.
+She also serves as the lead for Grand Bay NERR communications and organizes, coordinates, plans, and schedules all administrative activities, and helps keep daily operations at the Reserve functioning.
 She also plans and assists with the Reserve’s outreach events, education programs, social media networking, and website updates, as well as spends plenty of time in the field with science staff.
 Sandra holds a Master of Science degree in Marine Resource Management with a Marine Education and Engagement focus from Oregon State University and has a Bachelor of Science degree in Biology from the University of South Alabama.
 Her science interests include plankton studies and geologic history of biological sites, as well as education research, program evaluations, and visitor studies.
 Her favorite pastimes include visual arts in various media, including nature and wedding photography.

 Hugh maintains Grand Bay NERR facilities, including major equipment, vehicles and boats, and everything else you can think of to keep our building and operations running.
 Hugh is a Moss Point, MS native and is related to the Bangs family of “Bangs Lake” in our Reserve- how cool!
 Previous to being our Facilities Manager, Hugh was an avid NERR volunteer who helped out with National Estuaries Day and Star Party.
 He is also a certified Mississippi Master Naturalist.
 Outside of work, you might find him jamming out to and playing music or finding delicious oysters to eat.